-Some people are more prone than others to dry skin on the face.
-Moisturizing, exfoliating, and other home remedies can often get rid of dry skin on the face.
+Some people are more prone than others to dry, flaky skin on the face.
+Moisturizing, exfoliating, and other home remedies can often help someone manage and prevent dry skin on their face.

 In most cases, people can get rid of dry skin using home remedies and over-the-counter (OTC) treatments.

 In this article, we look at why some people experience dry skin on their faces and discuss treatments and home remedies.